Miscellaneous > Terms & legals

 How Tallyfy uses HTTP Strict Transport Security (HSTS)

-Tallyfy fully implements HSTS across its services.
-Importantly, Tallyfy is also included in the HSTS preload lists used by major web browsers (like Chrome, Firefox, Safari, and Edge).
+Tallyfy uses HSTS everywhere.
+More importantly, Tallyfy is included in the HSTS preload lists built into major web browsers.

-Tallyfy’s use of HSTS provides several security and privacy benefits:
+Tallyfy using HSTS provides several security benefits:

 http://tallyfy.com